heatherhaks/kterminal/README.md

 kTerminalData.resize(width = 80, height = 60)
 ```

-### Writing
+### Writing - Bracket Syntax

 KTerminal has an internal cursor that stores the starting position for writing as well as the colors.
-You can input position and color information in brackets like in the following examples, but doing so is optional for both position and color.
+You can input cursor information in brackets like in the following examples, but doing so is optional.
 There are also several functions for shape drawing.

 ```
 //setting cursor info